dij0s/PETAL/thesis/bachelor_thesis.typ

 While this is a straightforward way to scale targets, proper rescaling should take into account the economic activity, energy landscape and industrial presence in the municipality to ensure a more accurate adjustment.

 The adjusted guidelines are accumulated onto the _context_constraints_ field in the conversational state (#ref(<conversational_state>)).
-Similarly to the geospatial information described in the #ref(<geocontext_retriever>, supplement: it => it.body) section, the processed guidelines are accumulated in the state as the conversation goes on and only cleared when switching to a new municipality.
+Similarly to the geospatial information described in the #ref(<geocontext_retriever>), the processed guidelines are accumulated in the state as the conversation goes on and only cleared when switching to a new municipality.

-These interfaces are shown in the #ref(<guidelines_retriever_design>) below:
+These interfaces are shown in the #ref(<guidelines_retriever_design>):
 #figure(
   image("figs/guidelines_retriever_design.svg", width: 80%),
   caption: "Guidelines retriever, interfaces",